How To Prevent Gum Disease and Improve Your Health

 I see patients who tell me they do all these things yet their gums still bleed and their gum health is worsening.
 Is it simply that they are really bad at cleaning their teeth, are they lying or is there something missing, something more they should be doing.

 Lifestyle and Gum Disease

 Our lifestyle plays a huge role in our health and overall wellbeing and also the health of our mouth.
-Just like you body your gums need to be cared for properly with the correct nutrition to support repair and regeneration and to boost and support your immune system and natural defenses.
+Just like your body your gums need to be cared for properly with the correct nutrition to support repair and regeneration and to boost and support your immune system and natural defences.

 Now when I say nutrition I mean eating real not processed foods so please don’t focus on calorie intake or weight loss diets here.

 Chronic advanced gum disease and chronic disease go hand in hand so changing your diet can change your life as well as improve your quality of life and your lifespan.

 Bleeding gums when you brush and floss is a red alert warning sign that you have a bacterial disease and inflammation in your mouth.
 At this point, you should be thinking about why this is happening and be making changes to stop this from continuing.

 But as humans, we aren’t very good at listening to our body and making the required changes.
 Instead, we wait until we get a diagnosis of heart disease, high blood pressure, diabetes or worse cancer before we think about making a change in our lifestyle.
 Yet these conditions are linked to gum disease, so those bleeding gums are an early warning sign that your body is unhealthy and that worse things are to follow if you don’t start paying attention and do something about it.